Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.3 Check /etc/hostname and /etc/hosts

-- `/etc/hostname` should contain the short name of the build machine as it will appear on the build report (e.g. `nebbiolo1`).
+- `/etc/hostname` should contain the short name of the build machine as it will appear on the build report (e.g. `nebbiolo2`).
-  Note that you will need to make sure to set `BBS_NODE_HOSTNAME` to the same value when you configure BBS (see for example `3.13/bioc/nebbiolo1/config.sh` in BBS git tree).
+  Note that you will need to make sure to set `BBS_NODE_HOSTNAME` to the same value when you configure BBS (see for example `3.14/bioc/nebbiolo2/config.sh` in BBS git tree).

 - Check `/etc/hosts` and make sure that it contains an entry that maps the name in `/etc/hostname` to 127.0.1.1 or to the permanent IP address of the machine.

-TESTING: You should be able to ping yourself with:
+TESTING: You should be able to ping yourself with e.g.:

-    ping nebbiolo1
+    ping nebbiolo2

 Note that not having this set properly will cause Bioconductor package RGMQL to fail.
 So if the software builds are already set up, you can start R from